High School Engineering Summer Internship

 Applications are only accepted through the web submission portal during the application period.
 Applications include a resume, a transcript, a Letter of Recommendation, and four short answer questions.
 Finalists will be interviewed prior to an offer being made.

 This program is limited to US Citizens only.
+Applicants must be 16 years of age or older.

 FOR MORE INFORMATION